cjgronlund/project-rome/project-rome-docs/includes/android/platform-init.md

 // This is the main Platform-generating method public static synchronized Platform getOrCreatePlatform(Context context, UserAccountProvider accountProvider, NotificationProvider notificationProvider) {
+    // check whether the local platform variable is already initialized.
     Platform platform = getPlatform();

     if (platform == null) {
-        platform = createPlatform(context, accountProvider, notificationProvider);
+        // if it is not initialized, do so: platform = createPlatform(context, accountProvider, notificationProvider);
     }
     return platform;
 }

-public static synchronized Platform getPlatform() {
+// gets the local platform variable public static synchronized Platform getPlatform() {
         return sPlatform;
 }

-public static synchronized Platform createPlatform(Context context, UserAccountProvider accountProvider, NotificationProvider notificationProvider) {
+// creates and returns a new Platform instance public static synchronized Platform createPlatform(Context context, UserAccountProvider accountProvider, NotificationProvider notificationProvider) {
     sPlatform = new Platform(context, accountProvider, notificationProvider);
     return sPlatform;